surifirstpin/biplus_documentation/version.3/Calculated Column in detail.md

 - It supports wide variety of arithmetical and logical functions to be applied on the data.

-- It calculates using the data from external parameters (through "Global parameters") by making reference to the database fields.
+- It is calculated, using the data from external parameters (through "Global parameters") by making reference to the database fields.

 - It controls or access the data with user wise calculations.